ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ### The processx package

 The [processx package](https://processx.r-lib.org/reference/index.html) is much more advanced than base or sys.
-It provides a very extensive framework that is capabile of executing and controlling many processes simultanously from R. The simplest case is the `run` function which will again run and wait for a single command (but with [many more options](https://processx.r-lib.org/reference/run.html)):
+It provides a very extensive framework that is capable of executing and controlling many processes simultaneously from R. The simplest case is the `run` function which will again run and wait for a single command (but with [many more options](https://processx.r-lib.org/reference/run.html)):

 ```r
 processx::run('whoami')